agera-edc/DataSpaceConnector/CODEQUALITY.md

 | ⚠️ warning | Random used only once | Creating an instance of 'Random' for each pseudo-random number required does not guarantee an evenly distributed sequence of random numbers. | 4     |
 | ⚠️ warning | Inconsistent compareTo | If a class overrides 'compareTo' but not 'equals' | 1     |

 A quick look through the issues reveal that most of them pinpoint very specific issues that can be solved with relatively low effort.
 Some issues seem quite critical dealing to unexpected exceptions and deadlocks, so we see a high value VS fix effort ration.
 Additionally, the 177 findings with "recommendation" priority (not listed in the table above) hint to code smells similar to those reported by PMD.

 Unfortunately, a big drawback of using CodeQL might be dealing with false positives as [GitHub CodeScanning](https://giters.com/github/codeql/issues/7294) does not support alert suppression comments and annotations at the moment.
+Generally this aligns with the general impression of CodeQL still being not as mature as the other evaluated tools.
+Documentation is often incomplete or unclear, and some features are still in experimental mode.